-3.10.1 the terms and conditions pursuant to which the OHTN will obtain access to the deidentified data about OCS Participants are set out in the written data sharing agreement approved in accordance with section 3.4 above, and that agreement is signed by all parties before the data are collected into the OCS; and
+3.10.1 the terms and conditions pursuant to which the OHTN will obtain access to the de-identified data about OCS Participants are set out in the written data sharing agreement approved in accordance with section 3.4 above, and that agreement is signed by all parties before the data are collected into the OCS; and

-&lt;sup>2 The OHTN's usual method for collecting de-identified data from external sources of health information into the OCS is described in the OCS Scientific Protocol and does not require disclosure of the pseudo-identifiers pertaining to OCS participants to any person other than OHTN Staff authorized in accordance with Part 5 below.
+The OHTN's usual method for collecting de-identified data from external sources of health information into the OCS is described in the OCS Scientific Protocol and does not require disclosure of the pseudo-identifiers pertaining to OCS participants to any person other than OHTN Staff authorized in accordance with Part 5 below.

-&lt;sup>3 All parties to such an agreement with the OHTN must be individuals or entities with the power and authority to enter into legally binding contracts.
+All parties to such an agreement with the OHTN must be individuals or entities with the power and authority to enter into legally binding contracts.